 If you’ve never attended what’s locally known as “Renn Fest,” then you are missing an incredible experience!
 Be transported back in time to a Tudor village and enjoy all it has to offer you.

 From food and artists to Celtic-inspired musicians and Shakespearean shows, Revel Grove is a bustling and exciting place to spend the day.
 The youngest lords and ladies will love the jousting and kid-friendly shows and games, while their parents may turn into a court jester at one of the many village pubs!

 Looking for more opportunities to step back in time?
 Cross the South River bridge at Route 2 to get to Historic London Town and Gardens, a “lost” colonial seaport in Edgewater, MD.

 Colorfest — Thurmont, MD

 Colorfest is a well known event in Frederick County, and for good reason.
 It takes over most of the streets in Thurmont!
-This event centers around Thurmont Park, but spills out onto Catoctin Furnace Road.
-Colorfest hosts artists and crafters, but also live music, food, and games all through the small town.
+This event centers around Thurmont Park but spills out onto Catoctin Furnace Road.
+Colorfest hosts artists, crafters, and live music, food, and games throughout the small town.
 As Thurmont is known as “The Gateway to the Mountains,” you will be surrounded, truly, by color!

 Once you’ve been able to soak it all in, head to Catoctin Orchard for freshly made pies and delicious produce.